grnydawn/accelpy/doc/source/index.rst

             !$omp end do
         """

-        # create a task to be offloaded to an accelerator
+        # create a task to be offloaded to an accelerator with inputs(a, b) and an output(c)
         accel = Accel(a, b, Order(vecadd), c)

         # launch N-parallel work asynchronously